icon

 Understanding More About Management Standard ISO 9001 Certification

-As part of a 3 part blog we will be looking at experiences with certification bodies.
-Last week we discussed price and days on-site.
-In this blog I would like to discuss compliance vs. business focused approaches to certification.
+As part of a 3-part blog, we will be looking at experiences with certification bodies.
+Last week, we discussed price and days on-site.
+In this blog, I would like to discuss compliance vs. business-focused approaches to ISO 9001 certification.

-• Telling the client that in order to provide a quality service, he had to provide more services than the client had requested.
-He told them that if a vehicle had a broken axle and a dent in the bumper he had to repair the dent in the bumper even if the client had just asked for the axle repair.
-Think about it… how many times would you go back to a shop that charged you for more services than you wanted to expend?
+• Telling the client that to provide a quality service, he had to provide more services than the client had requested.
+He told them that if a vehicle had a broken axle and a dent in the bumper, he had to repair the dent in the bumper, even if the client had just asked for the axle repair.
+Think about it… How many times would you go back to a shop that charged you for more services than you wanted to expend?

 • The auditor would stress out the staff by standing behind them and watching everything they did.
 He would ask excessive questions that would distract them from their work

-• The auditor expected a procedure for everything (Not a requirement of the standard)
+• The auditor expected a procedure for everything (Not a requirement of the ISO 9001 standard)

 • As part of his audit criteria, the auditor expected the employees to know exactly where to find a procedure in the manual

-Consequently the client was quite confused about their own work.
-There was even some thought about cancelling the certification process.
+Consequently, the client was quite confused about their own work.
+There was even some thought about cancelling the ISO 9001 certification process.

 What was the difference between the two certification bodies?
 The next auditor: